 - Measure “halo effect” on related keywords

-2025 Insight: According to Marketplace Pulse, consistent PPC campaigns now improve organic ranking by 3-7 positions on average, with the effect amplified for newer listings.
+2025 Q2 Insight: According to Marketplace Pulse’s latest research, consistent PPC campaigns now improve organic ranking by 4-9 positions on average (up from 3-7 previously), with the effect amplified for newer listings and even stronger for listings with high conversion rates.

 2. Brand Analytics Growth